 In conclusion, the Patriots were never cheaters the way the media makes them out to be.
 Often times they've been victims to public perception and hate in the wake of their dynasty years, with the idea that no one can be that good without cheating poisoning their legacy.
 They were wrongfully criticized for being on the right side of an NFL rule in the Tuck Game, they were wrongfully dragged through the mud for breaking a rule that wasn't even official in Spygate, and they were crucified for cheating without any evidence at all in Deflategate.
 Ultimately dynasties aren't good for football.
-People want to see new teams win and the Patriots have been winning for over fifteen years.
+People want to see new teams win and the Patriots have been winning for over seventeen years.
 The NFL has been trying to discipline and take draft picks from the Patriots to level the field, and it simply hasn't worked.
 So next time you hear someone say the Patriots are cheaters, refer them to this article so they can see just how wrong they are.

 © 2018 Jesse Unk

 Blackops16463 on May 21, 2020:

 @Ashley "It came out later that taping other teams practices wasn’t the only thing they did.
 Former coaches said that they did far worse but it was covered up by Goodell.

 The fact is that they cheated.
 They acted dishonestly or unfairly to gain an advantage- that’s the definition of cheating.
 They stole the opportunity to win a Super Bowl off of other teams."

 No, the fact is they didn't cheat.
 There is no proof that they taped other teams.
 In fact, there was an article claiming that the Pats cheating in their SB win over the rams in 2001.
 The article was found to be completly false, and the writers news source later apologized

 Anthony on November 12, 2019: